henne49/dbus-opendtu/README.md

 | TEMPLATEX  | Name | Name to be shown in VenusOS, use a descriptive name |

 Example for JSON PATH: use keywords separated by /

+## Useful commands

+`svstat /service/dbus-opendtu` show if the service (our script) is running.
+If number of seconds show is low, the it is probably restarting and you should look into `/data/dbus-opendtu/current.log`.

+`/data/dbus-opendtu/uninstall.sh` stops the service and prevents it from being restarted (e.g. after a reboot).

+`/data/dbus-opendtu/install.sh` installs the service persistently (see above).

+`/data/dbus-opendtu/restart.sh` restarts the service - e.g. after a config.ini change.

+`dbus-spy` show all DBus values interactively.

 ## Troubleshooting